Click to grab your free copy of our Garden Tools Cheat Sheet!

 5. Big Moon Pumpkin

-Big Moon Pumpkins grow to a large size and are good at drawing in big crowds during festivals.
-They are best used for great decorations.
 The pumpkins have a bright color of orange to them and look good when placed on the porch.
-Additionally, the Big Moon pumpkin also has thick skin, which can be a tough hassle when you are scooping the pulp out.
+The Big Moon pumpkin also has thick skin, which can be tricky when scooping the pulp out.

-The Big Moon pumpkin isn’t meant to be eaten or carved because they often lack the flavors of their smaller cousins.
-Additionally, carving can be difficult because scooping the pulp out is really a chore.
+The Big Moon pumpkin isn't meant to be eaten or carved because they often lack the flavors of their smaller cousins.

 Click here to buy these pumpkins on Reimer Seeds.